hei-school/cc-d2-my-rice-cooker-heiherilala/README.md

 1. Clone the repository to your local machine.

+2. Install mono

-2. Navigate to the project directory.
+3. Build the project using mono:

     ```bash
-    cd your-project
+    mcs RiceCooker.cs
     ```

-3. Build the project using the .NET CLI.

-    ```bash
-    dotnet build
-    ```

 ## Execution

-To run the project, use the following command:
+To run the project .exe, use the following command:
     ```bash
-    dotnet run
+    mono RiceCooker.exe
     ```

 Follow the on-screen instructions to interact with the simulated rice cooker.